Aaron Nafziger didn’t want to own a bar. He wanted to own Constant Spring.

 Aaron (GHS ‘05, GC ‘09) had been raised in Goshen and seen the awakening of downtown Goshen into a vibrant, creative and conscientious community.

 He bought the Constant Spring from previous owner and founder Jason Oswald in June of 2013, to be more of a part of that energy.

 Constant Spring serves quality food and drink, but Aaron wanted to join the team at the Spring because it is more than a bar or restaurant.
 The Spring brings people together to celebrate achievements, hold informal business meetings or watch FIFA World Cup matches with other community members.

 Wanting to be engaged in the community may be a trait Aaron gained from his parents, Roger and Laurie Nafziger.

 “I care enough about the community that I feel invested in it and want to do what I can for us to continue to grow.”

-Roger Nafziger (GC ‘78) is the director of planned giving at Goshen College, but has also been on the board of directors for United Way of Elkhart County, the Goshen board of zoning appeals and the Goshen school board through which he is also a non-voting member of the Goshen park board.
+Roger Nafziger (GC ‘78), the former director of planned giving at Goshen College, has also been on the board of directors for United Way of Elkhart County, the Goshen board of zoning appeals and the Goshen school board through which he is also a non-voting member of the Goshen park board.
 Laurie Neumann Nafziger (GC ‘78) is the CEO and president of Oaklawn, a mental health and addictions treatment organization that serves the Michiana area.
 She’s also been on boards for the Goshen Chamber of Commerce, Greencroft, a retirement community, ADEC, a local organization that serves individuals with developmental disabilities and other special needs, and Mennonite Healthcare Services.

 They may feel “overboarded” at times, Laurie said with a laugh, but they’re so involved because Goshen is home and they care about what’s going on.